-The Evernew has built in insulated handles that fold in around its base for easy storage and they make the stove easy to handle when you need to melt snow for an hour or more using a white gas stove (blowtorch.)
-The pot itself has a small pour spout on it’s upper lip that makes it easy to fill water bottles or an insulated mug without spilling boiling water all over yourself.
-Plus with 1.3 liters of capacity, the Evernew and its top are large enough to fit my MSR Simmerlite Stove, fuel pump, and wind screen and base, compressing down into one compact unit in my winter pack.
+The Evernew has built-in insulated handles that fold in around its base for easy storage and they make the stove easy to handle when you need to melt snow for an hour or more using a white gas stove (blowtorch.)
+The pot itself has a small pour spout on its upper lip that makes it easy to fill water bottles or an insulated mug without spilling boiling water all over yourself.
+Plus with 1.3 liters of capacity, the Evernew and its top are large enough to fit my MSR Whisperlite Stove, fuel pump, windscreen, and base, compressing down into one compact unit in my winter pack.

 Disclosure: The author owns this product and purchased it using their own funds.Editor's note: Help support this site by making your next gear purchase through one of the links above.
 Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.

 - titanium pot